New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 A death benefit can protect your loved ones financially upon your passing.
 The good news is that it’s not taxable in many cases.
 However, there are several exceptions you should know about and keep in mind when you set up your policy.

-Aflac offers a variety of affordable term and whole life insurance plans that can help you meet your goals.
-Our plans come with fast and comprehensive coverage.
+Aflac offers a variety of term and whole life insurance plans that can help you meet your goals.
+Our plans offer a variety of coverage options.
 Chat with an agent today to get a quote or more information.

 Still have questions?